kristopolous/ytmix/README.md

 ### (JSON) createid/[source]/[tracks]
 If:

- * `createid` - Will return the next valid playlist id which can then be populated
+ * `createid` - Will return the next valid playlist id which can be populated.
- * `createid/source` - Will look for a playlist with the source <source>.
+ * `createid/source` - Will look for a playlist with the source `source`.
 If found, will return the id, otherwise, create a new one.
- * `createid/source/tracks` - Will do the same as above, but if it does not exist, will seed with the JSON of tracks.
+ * `createid/source/tracks` - Will do the same as above, but if the source does not exist, will seed a new playlist with the JSON of tracks.

 ### (JSON) delFavorite/user/ytid
 Removes the `ytid` from the favorite list of `user`.